London Underground ticketing

-The London Underground metro system of London, England uses a mix of paper and electronic smart-card ticketing.
+The London Underground and Docklands Light Railway (DLR) metro systems of London, England uses a mix of paper and electronic smart-card ticketing.

 Fare zones

-London Underground uses Transport for London's Travelcard zones to calculate fares, including fares on the Underground only.
-Travelcard Zone 1 is the most central, with a boundary just outside the Circle line and Travelcard Zone 6 is the most outlying zone within the Greater London boundaries.
+London Underground and Docklands Light Railway use Transport for London's London fare zones to calculate fares, including fares on the Underground only.
+London fare zone 1 is the most central, encompassing an area mainly bounded by the London Terminals and the Circle line, while London fare zone 6 is the most outlying zone within the Greater London boundaries.
 It includes London Heathrow Airport.
 All of Greater London is covered by zones 1 to 6.

 Tickets including zone 1 are usually more expensive than those involving only outer zones.
 The most popular destinations and most interchange stations are in zone 1, meaning that most journeys over similar distances will cost the same.